“The Secretary’s Curse:” How to Help Prevent Carpal Tunnel Syndrome

 The peculiar name of this syndrome refers more generally to people who spend their entire working day using a keyboard and mouse.
 Carpal tunnel syndrome originates in the bones of the wrist (known as the carpus zone).
-Find out more about this problem and how to treat carpal tunnel syndrome in today’s article.
+Find out more about this problem and how to help prevent carpal tunnel syndrome in today’s article.

 Want to know more about “the secretary’s curse?”